-Young women in Enterprise From a Beneficiary to a Mentor Girl can change Kenya Sky is the limit Program model overview Highlights of YWE model Our Achievements Empowerment Analysis References
+Young Women in Enterprise From a Beneficiary to a Mentor Girls Can Change Kenya The Sky is the Limit Program Model Overview Program Highlights Our Achievements Empowerment Analysis References

 ABOUT TECHNOSERVE

 TechnoServe works with enterprising people in the developing world to build competitive farms, businesses and industries.
 Founded in 1968 by Connecticut businessman Ed Bullard, TechnoServe is a nonprofit organization that develops business solutions to poverty by linking people to information, capital and markets.
 TechnoServe's work is rooted in the idea that given the opportunity, hardworking men and women in even the poorest places can generate income, jobs and wealth for their families and communities.
 The organization has worked in more than 40 countries across Africa, Latin America and Asia, assisting thousands of businesses and transforming an estimated 10 million lives.
 With more than four decades of proven results, TechnoServe believes in the power of private enterprise to transform lives.